randomtruffles/Dominion_League/resources.md

 * **Outpost**: Action - Duration, $5 *(Dominion: Seaside)*<br>You only draw 3 cards for your next hand.
 Take an extra turn after this one (but not a 3rd turn in a row).
 * **Overlord**: Action - Command, 8 Debt *(Dominion: Empires)*<br>Play a non-Command Action card from the Supply costing up to $5, leaving it there.
 * **Patron**: Action - Reaction, $4 *(Dominion: Renaissance)*<br>**+1 Villager**<br>**+$2**<br>––––––––––––––––––––<br>When something causes you to reveal this (using the word "reveal") in an Action phase, **+1 Coffers**.
+* **Possession**: Action, $6 Potion *(Dominion: Alchemy)*<br>The player to your left takes an extra turn after this one (but not a 2nd extra turn in a row), in which you can see all cards they can and make all decisions for them.
+Any cards or Debt they would gain on that turn, you gain instead; any cards of theirs that are trashed are set aside and put in their discard pile at end of turn.
 * **Voyage**: Action - Duration - Odyssey, $4 *(Dominion: Allies)*<br>**+1 Action**<br>Take an extra turn after this one (but not a 3rd turn in a row), during which you can only play 3 cards from your hand.

 Additionally, two cards intentionally work differently online than what their texts say: